dmurdoch/rgl/cran-comments.md

 Added a check for the presence of crosstalk in example(rglShared).

-Added base64enc to the imports.
+Added base64enc to the imports and dropped use of the problematic knitr::image_uri.

 I believe the M1mac issue is also fixed, but I don't have such a system for testing.